Saving the planet – one dress at a time

-Best Bridalwear Brand at Marie Claire Sustainability Awards
+Best Bridalwear Brand at Marie Claire Sustainability Awards 2023 and 2022, for two years in a row

 Here’s how we create our sustainable wedding dresses.